planetfederal/GeoGig/doc/manual/source/repo/remotes.rst

 .. code-block:: console

-   geogit pull origin master
+   geogig pull origin master

 That would bring all changes from the ``master`` branch in the ``origin`` repository into the current branch of the local repository.
 You can be in a branch other than ``master``.
 There is no need to specify the same branch as the current branch in the local repository.
-GeoGit will grab the commits that are missing in your local branch after comparing with the remote branch, and will merge them.
+GeoGig will grab the commits that are missing in your local branch after comparing with the remote branch, and will merge them.

 A pull or push is not guaranteed to be clean, and conflicts might appear.
 They are solved in much the same way as a local :ref:`merge <repo.merging>` conflict.